18 Scholarships for Students with Learning Disabilities

 Here are a few scholarships for students with dyslexia:

-- Gem, Learning Dyslexia/Auditory Processing Disorder Scholarship
+- Gemm Learning Dyslexia/Auditory Processing Disorder Scholarship – short essay required

 Grants for Students with Learning Disabilities